Nuclear renaissance: United States

-On 29 March 2017, parent company Toshiba placed Westinghouse Electric Company in Chapter 11 bankruptcy because of US$9 billion of losses from its nuclear reactor construction projects.
+In March 2017, parent company Toshiba placed Westinghouse Electric Company in Chapter 11 bankruptcy because of US$9 billion of losses from its nuclear reactor construction projects.
 The projects responsible for this loss are mostly the construction of four AP1000 reactors at Vogtle in Georgia and V. C. Summer in South Carolina.
-The U.S. government had given $8.3 billion of loan guarantees on the financing of the four nuclear reactors being built in the U.S. The plans at V. C. Summer have been cancelled, whereas construction at Vogtle continues.
+The U.S. government had given $8.3 billion of loan guarantees on the financing of the four nuclear reactors being built in the U.S. The plans at V. C. Summer have been cancelled.
 Peter A. Bradford, former U.S. Nuclear Regulatory Commission member, commented "They placed a big bet on this hallucination of a nuclear renaissance".

 Asia

 As of 2008, the greatest growth in nuclear generation was expected to be in China, Japan, South Korea and India.

 China

 As of early 2013 China had 17 nuclear reactors operating and 32 under construction, with more planned.
 "China is rapidly becoming self-sufficient in reactor design and construction, as well as other aspects of the fuel cycle."
 However, according to a government research unit, China must not build "too many nuclear power reactors too quickly", in order to avoid a shortfall of fuel, equipment and qualified plant workers.